genderkit/genderkit/CONTRIBUTING.md

 **Any contributions you make to the articles on this website will be made available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.**

-Here's how to do some common things:

-- to add a new organisation to the organisations list, edit the ```_data/organisations.yml``` file.
-- to add a new organisation to the publications list, edit the ```_data/publications.yml``` file.

-If you need help, message us on Twitter or Facebook and we can help get you started.
-We'd be really excited to hear from you!

 ### How do I get my hard work credited?

 Your work will appear on the credits page if you add an entry for yourself [to this file](https://github.com/genderkit/genderkit/blob/master/_data/credits.yml).

 ### I'm not a coder - how do I contribute to the site?

+If you need any help adding things to the site, message us on Twitter or Facebook and we can help get you started.
+We'd be really excited to hear from you!

 1. Make yourself a GitHub account and log in to GitHub.
 2. Open the [genderkit repository](https://github.com/genderkit/genderkit) on GitHub.